prometheus-operator/prometheus-operator/Documentation/api.md

 <td>
 <p>Secrets is a list of Secrets in the same namespace as the Prometheus
 object, which shall be mounted into the Prometheus Pods.
+Each Secret is added to the StatefulSet definition as a volume named <code>secret-&lt;secret-name&gt;</code>.
-The Secrets are mounted into /etc/prometheus/secrets/<secret-name>.</p>
+The Secrets are mounted into /etc/prometheus/secrets/<secret-name> in the &lsquo;prometheus&rsquo; container.</p>
 </td>
 </tr>
 <tr>